 And so it went, for several decades.
 Cracks began to show in the facade, as the combined forces of rising gas prices, primitive electronics, and emissions controls began to conspire to make it more difficult for the average owner to work on their car, a trend that continues into the present day.
 Indeed, while researching this article, I discovered that JC Whitney filed for Chapter XI bankruptcy in 1979, a fact not well known even to the employees of the company.
 Obviously, they were able to successfully reorganize their debt, but these were the first hints of trouble.

 By the 1980s and 1990s, the lower-margin hard parts began to disappear from the catalogs, replaced by an increasingly chintzy assortment of cheap (but profitable) Chinese made accessories, as the ad from 1992 above indicates.
-The tiny print and homespun line art was still there, but many of the products were useless junk.
+The tiny print and homespun line art were still there, but many of the products were useless junk.

 Roy Warshawsky retired from the business in 1991, and died in 1997.
 Roy’s last surviving sister sold the company in 2002 to Riverside Capital, a private equity investment firm.
 At this point, JC Whitney was no longer a family-owned company, but for the time being was still Chicago-based.
 Although details of the transaction were never made public, informed speculation around the office was that the sale was for somewhere around the $60 million figure, for what that the time was a company with $170 million in sales.
 This was already down from peak sales volumes north of $200MM in the 90’s.